cyprus327/sofren/README.md

 ## Features
 - As few a 0 other headers included, can be 100% standalone
 - Single file - just `#include "sofren.c"`
-- Primitive drawing (triangles, cubes)
+- Primitive drawing (triangles, cubes, billboards)
 - Perspective correct texture mapping (currently only .bmp image support)
+- Transparency (with a known bug though, see the bottom of this README)
 - OBJ mesh loading (requires `stdio.h`)
 - Flat shading with directional lighting
 - Customizable math implementations (system or bundled)
 - Simplistic design, quick to learn and use
-- ARGB8888 color format support (no transparency currently, however)
+- ARGB8888 color format support
 - Backface culling, depth buffering, and clipping

 ## Pre Processing Configuration